 There are also important paintings and engravings dated from the Superior Palaeolithic period of about 20.000 years ago.
 The most important figure is the Gran Cierva en Negro or the Cierva de Ardales.
 This is painted in black with a thick red tip where the heart is.
 There are also drawings of deers, goats, and fish.
 These paintings are made in 5 different colours.
 There are more than 80 pictures of deer, horses, goats which make this cave one of the few in the whole world.

-The visit is two hours and you will need reasonable Spanish to get the best out of the tour.
+The visit is three hours in total and you will need reasonable Spanish to get the best out of the tour.
+The visit is orientated towards those with an interest in Palaeolithic Prehistory of Southern Iberia.

-There is a visitor centre about the cave in the village which is the meeting point for tours.
-Groups drive in convoy to the cave entrance at (36.872789, -4.828906) in their own cars over a rough track, not for anybody who is not confident with mountain driving.
+There is a visitor centre about the cave in the village ('Centro de la Prehistoria de Ardales' in the village at Avenida de Málaga nº 1) which is the meeting point for tours.
+Groups drive in convoy to the cave entrance in their own cars over a rough track, not for anybody who is not confident with mountain driving.

 Some of the paintings are accessed by climbing up steps inside the cave.
 This shouldn't be a problem for anyone with a normal head for heights but those who are particularly sensitive should tell the guide because you can wait at the bottom when the group go up to see the highest parts.

-Only 1000 visitors a year are allowed to visit this cave, always with an official guide.
-Visits must be in groups of a maximum of 15 people a day.
-Call 952 458 046 for a reservation.
+A limiten number of visitors a year are allowed to visit this cave, always with an official guide.
+Visits must be in groups of a maximum of 15 people.
 It is closed Mondays.
-The tours are free.